The Two Synod Solution

 or candidate who seeks membership

-faith and their views regarding theology, the
+Christian faith and their views regarding

-Sacraments, and the government of
+theology, the Sacraments, and the government

-this church, consistent with the standards
+of this church, consistent with the standards

 and guidelines of the Primary Synod